![How to Use an RV Toilet [RVezy Guide for Beginners]](https://ghost-cdn.rvezy.com/2023/03/An-RV-bathroom-with-gravity-fed-toilet.jpg)

 Typically found on smaller RVs such as Class B campervans, micro trailers, and tent trailers.

-Composting toilets use a combination of microorganisms to break down waste into compost, which is then later disposed of in an outdoor area.
+Composting toilets separate liquid and solid waste.
+Most use a composting medium, such as peat moss or coco coir, to help break down solid waste with microorganisms.
+Liquid waste usually needs to be emptied more frequently, while composted solids should be disposed of according to local regulations or at appropriate disposal sites.
 Composting toilets are relatively self-contained and require minimal maintenance, making them ideal for campers traveling to remote locations where access to water may be limited.

 Typically found on truck campers, Class B campervans, and RVs meant to spend extensive time off the grid.